 - Fibromyalgia

-- Liver disease
+- Liver conditions

-- Obesity (5, 8, 33, 45)Β
+- Obesity (5, 8, 33, 45)

 Root Causes of Leaky Gut

 Zonulin is a protein secreted by the intestinal tract and is currently the only known protein that reversibly regulates intestinal permeability by controlling the tight junctions between epithelial cells.
-Environmental triggers and lifestyle factors can stimulate the upregulation of zonulin, effectively increasing intestinal permeability.
+Environmental triggers and lifestyle factors can stimulate the upregulation of zonulin, potentially increasing intestinal permeability.
 (32)

 Lifestyle